WyzeGye/SquidGame/README.md

 From installation to a fully self-tuned, high resolution, Fuel Map will take about 90 hours of riding with current parameters, this can be cut down to about 8 hours on a dyno.
 There is currently implemented support for drag/drop map sharing.

 Code will be optimized for single cylinder engines, despite the name of the project.
+This should, however, translate nicely to per-cylinder maps on different motors.

 The parts list is hovering around 650 dollars right now, but you already have most of these modules, which significantly lowers that price of entry.